Elkhorn Road

-Elkhorn Road is a major west-east road in the Las Vegas metropolitan area, Nevada, United States.
+Elkhorn Road is a minor west–east arterial road in the Las Vegas metropolitan area, Nevada, United States.

 Route

 Elkhorn Road begins at Egan Crest Drive in the northwestern corner of Las Vegas.
 The road heads east to the Centennial Hills neighborhood where it forms a major intersection with Durango Drive near the RTC park and ride lot.
-Elkhorn Road eventually crosses Interstate 11/U.S. Route 95 and intersects with an HOV ramp completed in 2019, serving as an entrance to I-11/US 95 south and an exit from I-11/US 95 north.
-The road continues west from there through residential areas and past farms and ranches before intersecting Decatur Boulevard and entering North Las Vegas city limits.
-The road runs through North Las Vegas and for 2 miles and passes through the Aliante community and the Aliante Casino and Hotel before ending at a dead end.
-From the dead end, Elkhorn Road will be extended to the soon-to-be extended Clayton Street.
+Elkhorn Road eventually has an interchange with I-11/U.S. 95 via an HOV ramp completed in 2019.
+It serves as an entrance to I-11/U.S. 95 southbound and an exit from I-11/U.S. 95 northbound.
+The road continues eastward through residential areas and past farms and ranches before entering the North Las Vegas city limits at Decatur Boulevard.
+The road runs through North Las Vegas; for 2 mi, Elkhorn Road passes through the Aliante community and the Aliante Casino and Hotel before ending Tule Springs Parkway.
+(Note: Clayton Street ends at Dorrell Lane, just south of the Las Vegas Beltway (CC 215); due to the way Clayton Street and Elkhorn Road are configured, it is impossible for Elkhorn Road to end at Clayton Street.)

+A disconnected segment of Elkhorn Road also exists between Elaine Street and Commerce Street, serving as a residential street for the area.